Doctor of Nursing Practice (MSN to DNP)

 Real-World Applications

-One crucial element in the Doctor of Nursing Practice (MSN to DNP) pathway is implementing a DNP project focusing on quality improvement.
-This project enables students to apply their knowledge to a specific clinical challenge within their chosen specialty.
-Through research, data analysis, and the development of evidence-based solutions, students gain valuable experience in translating scientific knowledge into meaningful improvements in patient care.
-Throughout the program, they are guided by experienced faculty who understand the educational needs and career goals of post-master’s Doctor of Nursing Practice (DNP) students.
+A central component of this program is the implementation of a DNP project focused on quality improvement.
+This project enables students to apply their knowledge to a specific clinical challenge within their specialty.
+By conducting research, data analysis, and the development of evidence-based solutions, students gain valuable experience in translating scientific knowledge into meaningful improvements in patient care.
+Throughout the program, students receive guidance from experienced faculty who understand the educational needs and career goals of post-master’s Doctor of Nursing Practice (DNP) students.

 Stay Ahead of the Curve

-The program directly integrates the latest advancements and trends into its evidence-based curriculum, ensuring students graduate with the knowledge and skills necessary for success in advanced practice nursing.
-All courses are grounded in current evidence-based practice and are continually reviewed and updated to reflect real-world developments in the field.
+The program directly incorporates the latest advancements and trends into its evidence-based curriculum, ensuring graduates possess the knowledge and skills necessary for success in advanced practice nursing.
+All courses are grounded in current evidence-based practices and are regularly reviewed and updated to reflect ongoing developments in the field.

-Furthermore, our renowned nurse faculty actively engages in research and clinical practice.
-They bring their real-world expertise directly into the classroom.
+Additionally, the program’s distinguished nursing faculty actively participate in research and clinical practice, bringing their real-world expertise directly into the classroom.

 Hands-on Activities

-One of the key features of the Doctor of Nursing Practice (MSN to DNP) pathway is its focus on quality improvement (QI) and leadership.
-The MSN to DNP pathway does not include preceptored clinical.
-Instead, students will complete a project that involves working independently and collaborating with facility team members to implement a QI initiative, translating research into practice.
-The project requires a minimum of 600 hours (200 hours over 3 semesters).
+A key feature of the Doctor of Nursing Practice (MSN to DNP) pathway is its focus on quality improvement (QI) and leadership.
+This pathway does not include preceptored clinical hours.
+Instead, students complete a project that involves independent work and collaboration with healthcare facility teams to implement a QI initiative, effectively translating research into practice.
+The project requires a minimum of 600 hours, typically completed over three semesters at 200 hours per semester.

 What You’ll Learn: